 2. Cries and Whispers.
 1973.
 5 stars.
 This is a harrowing meditation on the theme of pain, possibly Bergman’s bleakest work (which says a lot), and a perfect exit point for Harriet Andersson who plays the dying Agnes.
 The hurt on display is relentless; facial contortions, gasps, and screams are so hideous I cringe.
-Most unforgettable is the use of red color, which permeates everything, and is so effective it’s staggering.
+Red permeates everything, and it’s so effective it’s staggering.
 Cries and Whispers is the world of women, where men are gluttonous oafs and blind to their wives’ contempt.
 But it’s not simple male-bashing; the women have complexly repulsive relationships with each other, bruising each other with enough emotional pain to match the physical assault of Agnes’ cancer.
 The late Roger Ebert made a fascinating analogy: “The year 1973 began and ended with cries of pain.
 It began with Bergman’s Cries and Whispers, and it closed with Friedkin’s The Exorcist.
 Both films are about the weather of the human soul, and no two films could be more different.
 Yet each in its own way forces us to look inside, to experience horror, to confront the reality of suffering.”
 How true: each left me terrified to exist as a human being.

 3. Fanny and Alexander.
 1982.
 5 stars.
 This masterpiece is diminished by accolades; it has to be experienced to feel the magic, and despite the three-hour length (or even five-hour, if you see the extended version), you won’t want it to end.
 It’s a Dickens-like wonder, populated by ghosts and magical surrealism, the stuff of rare epic, weaved around a boy’s imagination that helps him deal with the death of his father and an abusive new one.
 There is the wild Christmas party of the first part, the tyranny and bloody lashings of the second, the dazzling dream-flight of the third.
 What stands out most is the optimistic ending, unique for Bergman.
 It was intended to be his last film, and I imagine him wanting to leave something more uplifting in his legacy.
 Fanny and Alexander is pure enchantment, pure storytelling, and its triumphant conclusion is richly earned.